 According to the APA, symptoms such as extreme fear, shortness of breath, racing heartbeat, insomnia, nausea, trembling and dizziness are common in these anxiety disorders.
 Although they may begin at any time, anxiety disorders often surface in adolescence or early adulthood.
 There is some evidence that anxiety disorders run in families; genes as well as early learning experiences within families seem to make some people more likely than others to experience these disorders.

-If you are suffering from excessive anxiety in Dubai, you can rest assured CHMC will provide state-of-the art treatment..
-Depending on the severity of the symptoms, treatment for anxiety in Dubai can be sought from a psychotherapist, or psychiatrist.
-Typically, in the case of mild or moderate anxiety working with a qualified counselor or psychotherapist is sufficient.
+If you are suffering from excessive anxiety in Dubai, you can rest assured that our team of mental healthcare professionals at CHMC will provide state-of-the art treatment.
+Depending on the severity of the symptoms, treatment for anxiety in Dubai can be sought from a psychotherapist, counsellor, psychologist, or psychiatrist.
+Typically, in the case of mild or moderate anxiety working with a qualified counselor, psychologist, or psychotherapist is sufficient.
 Available treatment methods are: Cognitive Behavioral Therapy (CBT), Exposure Response Prevention (ERP), Systematic Approximations, and psychodynamic work.

-When anxiety is severe, or extremely severe it is important to seek the services of a psychiatrist to establish a diagnosis and consider pharmacotherapy (using medication in addition to therapy).
+When anxiety is severe or extremely severe, it is important to seek the services of a psychiatrist to establish a diagnosis and consider pharmacotherapy (using medication in addition to counselling).
 A psychiatrist is a mental health professional who is a medical doctor with specialization in mental health disorders.
 A psychiatrist is uniquely qualified to examine possible physiological reasons for anxiety and to prescribe medications that act on the brain, also called psychotropic drugs.
 It is during the psychiatric evaluation that that a mental health diagnosis, or diagnoses (comorbidity), is established.
 It is not unusual for people suffering from anxiety to also have depression.
 Once a clear diagnosis has been established a treatment plan is developed which could encompass therapy and medication, or just therapy.

-Ideally a collaborative effort should take place between the treating psychiatrist, the therapist, and the patient during which progress is noted and challenges discussed.
+In cases where medication and counselling will best benefit our patients, we make a collaborative effort between the treating psychiatrist, the counselor, and the patient during which progress is noted and challenges discussed.
 This will maximize the therapeutic experience for the patient.